JiunJung/pipelined-cpu/README.md

     It was good decision because I had to use stalling method later(to solve branch hazard).
 If I chose to stall pipeline, this CPU might be slower than now. <br/>

     But, there's one problem still remaining which is conflict of 3rd stage and 5th stage.
 Both stage use data memory.
 In this case, I put delay to 3rd stage.
 So, when both of them work, 5th stage starts to work a little bit faster than 3rd stage.
 And It prevents structure hazard.
-Furthermore, It can prevent data hazard when the instruction 2 times before is going to update the data which should change now. <br/>
+Furthermore, It can prevent data hazard when the instruction 2 times before is at 5th stage(write operand) and the data should be used at the 3rd stage simultaneously. <br/>

 - Data Hazard